ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

     * This is done by the `aws_api_gateway_deployment` resource
     * It references the REST API
     * It needs a stage which is like a 'version' or 'snapshot' of your API.
-The stage name will be in the url to invoke this API.
+The stage name will be in the URL to invoke this API.
-* At last the url on which the API can be invoked is outputted to the terminal.
+* At last the URL on which the API can be invoked is outputted to the terminal.
 `/api` is appended to have the correct resource path

 # Endgame